aws-samples/amazon-kinesis-timestream-grafana/README.md

 ### 3. Visualizing Amazon Timestream values through Grafana

 To help you get started with data visualization, we have created a sample dashboard in Grafana that visualizes data sent to Timestream from the sample producer.
+If you invoked the [`setup.sh`](setup.sh) script, it would have automatically performed these steps.

-You can also check the following [video tutorial](https://docs.aws.amazon.com/timestream/latest/developerguide/Grafana.html#Grafana.video-tutorial) or [complete guide](https://docs.aws.amazon.com/timestream/latest/developerguide/Grafana.html) for more information.
+You can also check the
+following [video tutorial](https://docs.aws.amazon.com/timestream/latest/developerguide/Grafana.html#Grafana.video-tutorial)
+or [complete guide](https://docs.aws.amazon.com/timestream/latest/developerguide/Grafana.html) for more information.